brklyn8900/learnkoinos/docs/M8/2_planning.md

-# PHASE 1: THE IDEA & BUILDING THE TEAM
+# PHASE 1: THE IDEA & THE SKILLS REQUIRED

-Early founding members must have a basic idea that they wish to execute.
-It is vital to be able to easily explain the user experience to your potential partners.
-Always talk from the perspective of the user experience!
-The best way we've found is to describe the experience based on the final outcome that the user will remember and work backwards.
+While it is acceptable to build a niche dApp, we suggest you begin with a general idea to cover the widest range of  possible users.
+Focus on the user's perspective and their experience and improve using their feedback!

 Remember, if you can't explain it simply, then you don't understand it well enough!
-If you find yourself stuck, then simplify and try again.
+If you find yourself in this position, simplify your idea and try again.

-To be able to successfully complete this challenge, you must understand that the final product might launch with less features than you originally planned for and that is ok!
-The goal is to focus on launching and gathering user feedback so you can improve based on real world usage.

 Let's start!